 For example, if you type Cigna, you will see these options:

-The payer id will always be listed first, and then the name of the payer.
+The payer id will always be listed first, and then the name of the payer, both in blue.

-- The payer id that begins with letters (PRNT496 or PRNT 536 in this example) will signal to the clearinghouse to print the claim and send it via USPS on paper.
+- The payer id that begins with letters (PRNT496 or PRNT 536 in this example) will signal to the clearinghouse to print the claim and send it via USPS on paper to the address listed.